 Income for the Trust is from two sources: employer contributions and investment income.
 Income from employer contributions is appropriated each year by the BOC.
 The District's BOC has discretionary authority to determine contribution amounts to be paid into the Trust.
-Through December 31, 2023, an aggregate of \$157,400,000 has been contributed by the District to the OPEB Trust Fund.
-The advance funding contribution for 2023 was \$5,000,000 in accordance with the Trust's current funding policy requirement.
+Through December 31, 2024, an aggregate of \$162,400,000 has been contributed by the District to the OPEB Trust Fund.
+The advance funding contribution for 2024 was \$5,000,000 in accordance with the Trust's current funding policy requirement.
 In succeeding fiscal years the Trust will receive the District (employer) contributions as determined by the BOC.

-The Plan's Net OPEB Liability was \$11,697,975 as of December 31, 2023, the date of the most recent actuarial valuation.
-The Net OPEB Liability is measured as the Total OPEB Liability, less the amount of the Plan's Fiduciary Net Position, in which plan assets have been placed in a trust and dedicated to providing benefits to retirees and their beneficiaries.
+The Plan's Net OPEB Asset was \$14,703,338 as of December 31, 2024, based on an updated roll-forward valuation from the most recent actuarial valuation as of December 31, 2023.
+The Net OPEB Asset is measured as the Plan's Fiduciary Net Position, less the amount of the Plan's Total OPEB Liability, in which plan assets have been placed in a trust and dedicated to providing benefits to retirees and their beneficiaries.
 Future direction may be changed based on national health care policies.

-The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 96.39% at December 31, 2023, the date of the most recent actuarial valuation.
+The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 104.32% at December 31, 2024, based on an updated roll-forward valuation from the most recent actuarial valuation.